How to Prevent Your Car Battery from Dying This Winter

 If your car or battery is on the older side, you might want to consider purchasing one of these devices for extra peace of mind.

-Trickle chargers continually provide a small charge to your battery.
+- Trickle chargers continually provide a small charge to your battery.
 They don’t know when your battery is charged and will continue to deliver this small charge for as long as they’re plugged in.
 They’re intended to be slow to avoid overcharging the battery, which can happen if they’re left plugged in for too long.

-Tender chargers, sometimes called smart chargers or maintainers, deliver a much faster charge to a car battery.
+- Tender chargers, sometimes called smart chargers or maintainers, deliver a much faster charge to a car battery.
 They also know how much power is in the battery and how much it still needs.
 Once your car battery is charged, the tender charger turns off, preventing overcharging.

-If you have a brand new vehicle your battery may be covered for a certain number of years by the vehicle manufacturer’s bumper-to-bumper warranty, or by an extended warranty if you opted for one.
+If you have a brand new vehicle, your battery may be covered for a certain number of years by the vehicle manufacturer’s bumper-to-bumper warranty, or by an extended warranty if you opted for one.
 However, car batteries are generally viewed as wear-and-tear items, which means they are not usually included with warranty coverage.

 Fortunately, your battery may be covered by its own manufacturer’s warranty.
 Typically these warranties are good for two or three years.
 If you have a battery that’s only a few years old, pop the hood and check the manufacturer.
 It might still be under warranty.
+Many manufacturers also offer online tools to check warranty coverage based on the serial number.

 Batteries in electric vehicles aren’t immune to the effects of winter either.
 In fact, because they rely on their batteries to directly power their engines, electric vehicles are more impacted by cold weather than gas-powered vehicles.